 Greg joined Charlotte Radiology in 1975.
 He was Chief of Radiology at Carolinas Medical Center beginning in 1986 and briefly Chief of the Medical Staff, before retiring due to declining health in 2001.
 During his tenure, Charlotte Radiology grew to become one of the largest and most respected radiology groups in the country.
 Greg helped set and maintain the vision of the group as a tireless champion for quality patient care and service, always keeping in mind what was in the best interest of the patient.
 In 2002, Greg was elected a Fellow in the American College of Radiology, one of radiology's highest honors.

-Please make checks out to the CHC Foundation/Parsons Scholarship Fund and mail to:
+Please make checks out to the CHC Atrium Health Foundation/Parsons Scholarship Fund and mail to:

-The Carolinas Healthcare Foundation has graciously offered to match the first $5,000 donated to the scholarship fund.
+The Carolinas Healthcare Atrium Health Foundation has graciously offered to match the first $5,000 donated to the scholarship fund.
 Our goal is to reach $10,000.

-The CHC Foundation will acknowledge all donors by mail and send a biweekly listing of donors to the Parsons family, his wife Elizabeth and his three sons, Shannon, Travis and Alex.
+The Atrium Health Foundation will acknowledge all donors by mail and send a biweekly listing of donors to the Parsons family, his wife Elizabeth and his three sons, Shannon, Travis and Alex.